Sleep Apnea Treatment

 While medical doctors can diagnose and treat sleep apnea, did you know dentists can, too?
 Dr. DeStefano at DeStefano Dentistry provides sleep apnea treatment, including oral appliances.
 Often, dental treatment options are more convenient and comfortable.

-So, if you suspect you have sleep apnea, contact our office today to set up a consultation!
+If you suspect you have sleep apnea, contact our office today to set up a consultation!

 Man snoring